jay-joshy/allergyguide/OIT_CALCULATOR_COMPLETE_SPEC.md

    - targetProteinValues = steps[transitionIndex..end].map(s => s.targetMg)

 4. Regenerate post-transition steps with Food B:
+   - insert an extra step immediately after transitionIndex-1 that is Food B at the same targetMg as step transitionIndex-1
+     - For example: If transitionIndex is 8 (1-based), and step 7 is the last Food A step with 80 mg target protein, then new step 8 = 80 mg Food B, then 9 onward are Food B with the rest of targets.
    - For each target protein in targetProteinValues:
      * Generate step using Food B (same algorithm as generateDefaultProtocol)
      * Food B Strategy is always going to be DIRECT / DILUTE_NONE.